 Where I'm not sure, but have heard that it goes through that way for taxes: You don't have to enter every trade of a stock, supposedly it's enough to enter the ending year balance.
 Personally, I also enter all the information.

 Does anyone know the answer to the cash account?
-I think it can't be so wrong to specify it as "Miscellaneous" with appropriate description.
+I think it can't be that wrong to list it as "miscellaneous" with a corresponding description.

-I would also be cautious about that, because otherwise you could hide transactions during the year and thus any price gains from the tax authorities, right?
-The holding period of securities is also one of the criteria for being classified as a commercial trader.
-As a "normal mortal", I would therefore better declare everything in full in my tax return 😉
+I would also be careful here, as otherwise you could hide transactions during the year and thus any price gains from the tax authorities, wouldn't you?
+The holding period of securities is also one of the criteria for being categorised as a commercial trader.
+As a "normal mortal", I would therefore be better off declaring everything in full in my tax return 😉

 thank you for your great contributions.
 I was able to read a lot on your website, because I was also looking for an ETF savings plan (German model) :).